 Are you an Outlander Fan?
 Both our Outlander 1-day and 4-day tours stop at an abundance of sites featuring Scotland’s national animal.
 At Linlithgow Palace you’ll find the unicorn woven into the ornate, ancient fountain in the central courtyard.
 In the quaint villages of Falkland and Culross you can pose with the iconic unicorn statue in the centre of both towns.

-Want to know more about Scotland’s iconic animals?
+Want to know more about other iconic animals?
 Highland Cows are both adorable and incredibly hardy.
 But how do they see through all that hair?
-Find out here.
+Find out more with our handy guide..
+You can also stay in the know with all things Scotland, our new tours and departure destinations by signing up to our newsletter.
+What are you waiting for?